watsoncsulahack/prismml-qvac-fabric-llm-cpp/README.md

 ## Test Device

-Benchmarks so far were run on Allan's:
+Benchmarks so far were run on:

 ```text
 Google Pixel 9 Pro Fold